Sm4rtBoyTom/RelicsOfTheQuietApocalypse/README.md

 - #### Cut/Discontinued Textures for a few food items.

 ### Known Issues
-- #### Unopened cans of food look the same as opened.
 - #### First person Matches texture is different.
-- #### Sometimes the texture isn't loaded correctly when entering a scene (usually can be fixed by re-entering scene/reloading save.

   ### For troubleshooting and assistance please visit [[The Long Dark Modding Server](https://discord.com/invite/EhBWKRx)]